the-ingenious-dark-knight/Insight_Ingenious/docs/getting_started/installation.md

     Replace `<container-id>` with the ID or name of your running container.

 ### Run the Python Script Inside the Container

-Now you can test your container setup by running the Python CLI:
+Now you can test your container setup by running the Python CLI (Fast API):

 ```bash
 Write-Output "Running the Python CLI..."